-Last month, our Labor & Employment Law Update discussed New Prime, Inc. v.
+Last month, this blog discussed New Prime, Inc. v.
 Oliveira, a then-pending case before the Supreme Court that presented the question of whether arbitration agreements between trucking companies and independent contractor drivers fall within the "transportation" exemption to the Federal Arbitration Act ("FAA").